rosflight/rosflight_docs/docs/developer-guide/rosplane/controller/controller-general-overview.md

 `ros2 run rosplane rosplane_controller control_type --ros-args --params-file path/to/params.yaml`

 A table of arguments and parameter files that work out of the box is given in the following table.
+!!! note
-Note that paths may need to be altered to work.
+    Filepaths will need to be altered to work.
+!!! note
-Also note that the most common way of running the controller is in through a launch file with the rest of the ROSplane pipeline running as well.
+    The most common way of running the controller is in through a launch file with the rest of the ROSplane pipeline running as well.
     See the ROSplane Overview in the Developer and User Guides for more details.

 | Argument | Explanation | Values |